The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 // → "export PASSWORD='mypassword\\!' && echo test"There it is.
 A literal backslash, injected silently before the exclamation mark.

-The developers knew about this.
-For heredocs and multiline strings, they'd built a workaround — bypassing shell-quote entirely.
-But regular single-line commands?
+The developers knew.
+For heredocs and multiline strings they'd built a workaround that bypasses shell-quote entirely.
+Single-line commands?
 Still going through quote().
 Still getting ! turned into \!.

 What actually happened